 Alumni

 Sanjay discovered that the yeast transcription factor Crf1p acts as an activator, a function that is particularly important under conditions when the Target of Rapamycin Complex I (mTORC1) is inhibited.
-Sanjay graduated in 2023 and accepted a postdoctoral appointment at Mayo Clinic, Rochester, MN.
+Sanjay graduated in 2023 and stayed in the lab for a short while before accepting a postdoctoral position.

 Publications: